MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 This article helps you evaluate the methods to integrate your device with Microsoft Entra ID, choose the implementation plan, and provides key links to supported device management tools.

 The landscape of your user's devices is constantly expanding.
-Organizations may provide desktops, laptops, phones, tablets, and other devices.
-Your users may bring their own array of devices, and access information from varied locations.
+Organizations might provide desktops, laptops, phones, tablets, and other devices.
+Your users might bring their own array of devices, and access information from varied locations.
 In this environment, your job as an administrator is to keep your organizational resources secure across all devices.

 Microsoft Entra ID enables your organization to meet these goals with device identity management.
 You can now get your devices in Microsoft Entra ID and control them from a central location in the [Microsoft Entra admin center](https://entra.microsoft.com).
 This process gives you a unified experience, enhanced security, and reduces the time needed to configure a new device.

-There are multiple methods to integrate your devices into Microsoft Entra ID, they can work separately or together based on the operating system and your requirements:
+There are multiple methods to integrate your devices into Microsoft Entra ID.
+These methods can work separately or together based on the operating system and your requirements:

 * You can [register devices](concept-device-registration.md) with Microsoft Entra ID.
 * [Join devices](concept-directory-join.md) to Microsoft Entra ID (cloud-only).